Skip to main content

 The economic times are tough, and both employees and the companies they work for are feeling the effects of financial stress.
 But armed with these statistics, and the knowledge that employees are ready to engage with your company’s financial wellness solutions, organizations are in a prime position to do something about it.

 First, pay your people a thriving wage.
 Before you make cuts to your team, consider stalling on executive bonuses or your profit margin.
-In the long run, a happy, productive workforce will generate greater gains than one in a constant state of worry.
+In the long run, a happy workforce will be more productive and generate greater gains than one in a constant state of worry.

 Next, consider implementing an intelligent financial wellness solution like Origin.

-Origin is a financial wellness program that helps employees to cultivate holistic financial wellness with a strategic amalgamation of financial education, tooling, and expert advice.
-Origin has a proven impact on both employee financial wellbeing as well as organizational metrics:
+Origin is a financial wellness program that helps employees cultivate holistic financial wellness with a strategic mix of tracking, education, and expert advice.
+Origin has a proven impact on both employee financial wellbeing as well as organizational metrics.
+After implementing it:

-2. Addressing employee financial stress with Origin saved companies $5600 in attrition per employee.
+2. Addressing employee financial stress saved companies $5,600 in attrition per employee.

-3. Increased retention and decreased stress meant that Origin helped to save an enterprise organization $2.8 million in backfilling roles.
+3. Increased retention and decreased stress meant that Origin helped to save one enterprise organization $2.8 million in backfilling roles.

 Origin is fully customizable to meet the exact needs of your business and its people.
-Find out what else Origin can do for you: Use Origin.
+Find out what else Origin can do for you.